clhenrick/clhenrick.io/content/about/talks/index.md

 - [GeoVisualization Workshop at the I School 2017 workshop code](https://github.com/clhenrick/geovisualization_workshop_ischool)

 ## Practical and Impractical Uses of Terrain Data
-*NACIS Annual Meeting / Colorado Springs / October 21, 2016*
+*NACIS Annual Meeting / Colorado Springs, CO / October 21, 2016*

 Stamen has been collecting, processing, and experimenting with worldwide digital elevation models (DEMs) for the past year, supported by a grant from the Knight Foundation.
 The primary output of this is the Open Terrain project, which aims to collect resources on how to process and work with DEMs and their derivatives using open source tools, and cloud-based and scale data pipelines.
 In this talk we'll demonstrate a few techniques to incorporate these components into your maps as well as discuss how we're using the Open Terrain data to add hillshades to HOT's humanitarian map style and to reboot our OSM-based classic Stamen Terrain style and deploy it worldwide.
 We'll also explore some impractical uses of DEMs that we've experimented with purely for their aesthetic value.